mreed4/advent-21-authcode/README.md

-An auth code verification page.
-I added auto-checking of verification, with a `setTimeout`.
+A simulated auth code verification page.
+I added auto-checking of verification after entry of last digit, and/or after paste, with a `setTimeout`.